 - Address any concerns that the employee has about potential procedural unfairness.

-- Arrange the meeting for a time during the employee's working hours and accommodate his or her preferences as to the venue, if reasonable.
+- Arrange the meeting for a time during the employee's working hours and accommodate their preferences as to the venue, if reasonable.

-- When informing the employee of a rearranged disciplinary meeting, explain that the meeting may go ahead and a decision may be taken in his or her absence if he or she again fails to attend.
+- When informing the employee of a rearranged disciplinary meeting, explain that the meeting may go ahead and a decision may be taken in their absence if they again fail to attend.

-- If the employee persistently fails to attend a disciplinary meeting without good reason, make the decision in his or her absence, on the evidence available.
+- If the employee persistently fails to attend a disciplinary meeting without good reason, make the decision in their absence, on the evidence available.